kevinandris/MERN_Expanse_Tracker/README.md

 #   Project Description:
     1) MERN stack -- MongoDV, Express, ReactJS, and NodeJS
     2) Detect's user's expanses and incomes using CRUD operation on each page.
-    3) The data can be visualised in the graph chart.
+    3) The data can be visualised in the graph chart, tracks user's recent history, minimum and maximum amount of incomes and expenses.

 #   To start the application:
     1) Client side: npm start